christian-luntok/CL/src/pages/logs/calculate-reading-time.md

 I always see these "<strong>x</strong> min read" reading time on articles I see within the net.

-It took me a while to figure out how to do this but here's a quick function on how you can do these too!
+Here's a quick function on how you can do these too!

 <br>